Biologically speaking, carbohydrates are molecules that contain carbon, hydrogen and oxygen atoms in specific ratios.

 Getting enough insoluble fiber may also protect against digestive tract diseases.

-One observational study including over 40,000 men found that a higher intake of insoluble fiber was associated with a 37% lower risk of diverticular disease, a disease in which pouches develop in the intestine as a result of straining during bowel movements (
+One observational study including over 40,000 men found that a higher intake of insoluble fiber was associated with a 37% lower risk of diverticular disease, a disease in which pouches develop in the intestine (

 Certainly, eating excessive amounts of refined carbs is detrimental to your heart and may increase your risk of diabetes.